conan-io/conan-io.github.io/_posts/2020-09-14-New-conan-training-series.markdown

 ## Conan Advanced

-We're now working on finishing the content for the second course in the series, which is called "Conan Advanced".
+The second course in the series is called "Conan Advanced".
 This course is intended for users who have a solid grasp on the fundamentals of Conan.
 This includes users who have already gone through our "Essentials" course, and users who have been using Conan's basic features for real-world development.
 The course will take you through a series of exercises including advanced scenarios surrounding requirements management.
 For example, the handling of version and configuration conflicts, conditional requirements, and the special features of "build requirements" and "python requirements".
 It will handle advanced versioning topics such as the use of semantic versioning, version ranges, Conan's built-in revisioning system, and Conan's Lockfile feature.
 It will also include a deeper dive into the topics of Conan configuration and Package ID.
 By the end of the training, you will have a deeper understanding of how these advanced features are intended to be used, and how they can solve some of the more challenging real-world scenarios that emerge when using Conan at Scale.

 ## Conan CI/CD

 The third course will be next on the list and will be titled "Conan CI/CD".
-HThis course is intended for users who build automated build pipelines with Conan on CI services in enterprise codebases.
+This course is intended for users who build automated build pipelines with Conan on CI services in enterprise codebases.
 Conan is an ideal building block for invoking builds of C and C++ software in CI pipelines, but there are a number of real-world challenges which repeatedly arise for users as they try to